zoeNNN03/DatabaseI_Group5/README.txt

 1. Install sqlite(https://www.sqlite.org/download.html) to ../DatabaseI_Group5
 2. Run terminal or cmd, and change directory to ../DatabaseI_Group5
 3. Run './sqlite3.exe [your_database]'.
-4. Use '.read setup.sql' to create tables, if nothing goes wrong the names of all tables will be displayed.
+4. Use '.read setup.sql' to create tables, if nothing goes wrong the names of all tables will be displayed and Successfully.
-5. Use '.read insert_data.sql' for insert example data.
-6. Try using the query command from folder "query".
+5. Try using the query command from folder "query".
-   6.1 query/query01.sql
+   5.1 query/query01.sql
-   6.2 query/query02.sql
+   5.2 query/query02.sql
-   6.3 query/query03.sql
+   5.3 query/query03.sql
-   6.4 query/query04.sql
+   5.4 query/query04.sql
-   6.5 query/query05.sql
+   5.5 query/query05.sql
-7. Try using the update&delete command from folder "update&delete".
+6. Try using the update&delete command from folder "update&delete".
-   7.1 update_delete/update.sql
+   6.1 update_delete/update.sql
-   7.2 update_delete/delete.sql
+   6.2 update_delete/delete.sql

 ## Attribute detail
 1. The DATE data type fields (example payment date, birthday, etc.) that use the yyyy-mm-dd format and complex validation CHECK constraints